 For three decades the Keystone Alley has continually evolved, from its start as a small coffee shop into the popular casual fine dining restaurant that you see today.
 The Keystone Alley was named after the well-known Keystone Bakery located on these premises earlier.
 The ‘alley‘ in the current name describes the area adjacent to the restaurant used for patio dining in the summer months.
-Over the years, many improvements have been made, including the addition of the “Key’d Inn”, a spacious two bedroom suite rental situated above the restaurant.

 Simon also adds diversity to the Keystone team as he was born and raised in Scotland.
 In 2009, he became a student at the Stratford Chef School and is now able to pass on his knowledge as he is a teacher at the school in the winter months.
 Simon is very familiar with the Stratford culinary scene as has been working in town since 2010 in restaurants such as Rundles, Bijou and Mercer Hall.
 He enjoys cooking over fire and with Mexican flavours.
 Simon makes the best sour dough bread your taste buds will experience and is a well versed pastry chef but has decided to get back on to the line.
 Outside of the Keystone, he loves to exercise and garden and has taken on the Keystone patio garden producing some fabulous bounty used in the restaurant.